Perform a staged migration of email to Office 365

 You'll be able to follow the sync status in the migration dashboard.
 If there is an issue, you can view a log file that gives you more information about the errors.

-You can also verify that the users get created in the Office 365 admin center as the migration proceeds.
+You can also verify that the users get created in the Microsoft 365 admin center as the migration proceeds.

 Convert on-premises mailboxes to mail-enabled users so that migrated users can get to their email